yztxwd/chip-seq-standard-pipeline/{{cookiecutter.directory_name}}/README.md

     - multiqc report
     - fragment size frequency report

-It is written by [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html), which is a very powerful workflow management system, the basic framework is from [rna-seq-star-deseq2](https://github.com/snakemake-workflows/rna-seq-star-deseq2).
+It is written in [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html), which is a very powerful workflow management system, the basic framework is from [rna-seq-star-deseq2](https://github.com/snakemake-workflows/rna-seq-star-deseq2).

 # DAG